 A segment can have a simple or complex structure based on the following:

-Subfilter: Additional conditions that refine a filter even further.
+Subfilter: Additional conditions that refine a filter (e.g., "Product is X").

 On the scheme below, you can see a more detailed description of the parts of the Segment by name.

-💡 Operators are used between different filters in your segment to help you build more sophisticated segments.
+💡 Operators connect filters to build more advanced segments.

 AND and OR Operators

-⚠️ Important!
-When you add a contact property filter (e.g., subscription status) to another filter (e.g., placed order), it is automatically connected using the AND operator.
+⚠️ Important: When you add a contact property filter (e.g., subscription status) to another filter (e.g., placed order), it's automatically connected using the AND operator.
 Contact property filters always default to AND logic.

-If you want to apply OR logic instead, you can place the contact property filter in a separate filter group and connect the groups using the OR operator.
+If you want OR logic, place the contact property filter in a separate Filter Group and connect the groups using OR.

 Combine Segment Groups

-If you want to mix different types of filters or even two different segments and still stay flexible with AND and OR logic, you can create multiple filter groups.
-Each filter group has its own operator (either AND
+To mix different types of filters or two segments while staying flexible with AND or OR logic, create multiple Filter Groups.
+Each group will have its own operator.

-To achieve that, create the first group of filters → click on the small arrow sign → Add a group of filters and create another set of rules.
+Create the first group → click the arrow icon → Add a group of filters → create another set of rules.

 Segment Update Timing

-If you want to update an existing Segment, you should open that segment, change the filter or add a new one, and click the Update segment button.
+If you want to update an existing Segment, open your segment → change or add a filter → click Update segment.

-If you choose to update the segment, it means that the automation will send messages to contacts who meet the new rules by exiting or entering the segment.
+If you update the segment, the automation sends messages to contacts who meet the new rules by entering or exiting the segment.

 FAQ